• Skip to primary navigation

 overhead partial shot of minestrone in a white bowl

 Can you imagine sitting down to a bowl of this hearty soup with a loaf of crusty bread?
-I promise you won’t believe how delicious this homemade soup is and your family is going to love it!
+I promise you won’t believe how delicious this homemade soup is.
+It’s a soup your whole family will love.

 This is one of the easier soups to make.
 It does have more ingredients, but that’s because it’s loaded with deliciousness and well worth the effort!